aeriform-io/minicube64/memory_map.md

 This buffer can be located on any 4kb page inside the computer RAM.

 ##### Colors
-The system has a default color set of RGB222 like Sega Master System. this can be changed by setting the Palette register to any number above 0x2.
-( less than two is functionally useless, and simply resets to default colors) If Palette registers is > 0x02 we treat that as the high byte of the lookup address. which contains 64 * 3 bytes for R8G8B8.
+If Palette register is > 0x02 we treat that as the high byte of the lookup address. which contains 256 * 3 bytes for R8G8B8.
 *note*
 Adjusting these values will ONLY take affect at the end of the frame. ( no raster tricks )